Mission and Learning Outcomes

 Creighton faculty members conduct research to enhance teaching, to contribute to the betterment of society, and to discover new knowledge.
 Faculty and staff stimulate critical and creative thinking and provide ethical perspectives for dealing with an increasingly complex world.

-All Creighton graduates will demonstrate:
+All Creighton graduates will exemplify:

 1. disciplinary competence and/or professional proficiency,